arcticsecurity/website.bitfactor/_news/arctic-security-closes-a-funding-round-with-prominent-finnish-investors-to-accelerate-growth.md

   Arctic Security closes a funding round with prominent Finnish investors to accelerate growth
 news_article_description: >-
-  Arctic Security announces a follow-on investment to the company's series A round
+  Arctic Security is proud to announce a follow-on investment to the company’s series A round by notable private entrepreneurs and investors Mikko Kodisoja, Ilkka Paananen and Georg Ehrnrooth.
+The new investors’ expertise in global growth companies strengthens Arctic Security’s investor base which also includes original investor CapMan Growth.
+The additional funds will be used to accelerate the company’s international growth in the cyber security market.
 meta_title: >-
   Arctic Security closes a funding round with prominent Finnish investors to accelerate growth
 meta_description: >-
-  Arctic Security announces a follow-on investment to the company's series A round
+  Arctic Security is proud to announce a follow-on investment to the company’s series A round by notable private entrepreneurs and investors Mikko Kodisoja, Ilkka Paananen and Georg Ehrnrooth.
+The new investors’ expertise in global growth companies strengthens Arctic Security’s investor base which also includes original investor CapMan Growth.
+The additional funds will be used to accelerate the company’s international growth in the cyber security market.
 date: 2019-02-28 10:00:00 +0200
 tags:
 news_category: